 Daniel Scanlan’s mysterious wrongful death inside a Bethlehem Township, PA Arden Courts Memory Care has been ruled a homicide.
 The 84 year old resident of the long-term care facility suffered from confusion and dementia.
 His death, which occurred at Arden Courts of Old Orchard in Easton, PA, was investigated for more than half a year by the Northampton County Coroner’s Office.
 After extensive investigation, the cause of death was “homicide”; more specifically from a subdural hematoma brain injury.
+The memory care lawsuit helped expose evidence of neglect.

 Mr. Scanlan’s death at Arden Courts was tragic.
 However, the State of Pennsylvania did its part in conducting a thorough investigation which resulted in an 86 page violation, ultimately resulting in Arden Courts of Old Orchard losing its license as a personal care home.